paq88/Nextflow-gatk-variant-calling/README.md

 # Nextflow-gatk-variant-calling

-This will install all the neccesary software
-- java
-- nextflow
-- conda
-- mamba

-as well as crete mamba env with:
+setup.sh script should install all the neccesary components, In case you'd like to do that manually, you'll need: mamba and mamba enviroment with:
 - samtools
 - fastqc
+- bwa
 - trimmomatic
-- bwa
 - sra-tools

-`./setup.sh`
+- bcftools
+- gatk4
+- r-base
+-  r-ggplot2
+-  r-gplots
+-  r-gsalib
+-  multiqc

+`mamba create -y -n ngs -c conda-forge -c bioconda   samtools   fastqc   bwa   trimmomatic   sra-tools   bcftools   gatk4   r-base  r-ggplot2 r-gplots r-gsalib multiqc`

+ To run the pipeline:
+ - Nextflow
+ - Java

+also for test data preparation:
+- unzip
+- zip
+- google-cloud-sdk

+if you prefere automated setup
+`sudo ./setup.sh`
+>>
+`source .bashrc`
-next you have to activate this enviroment:
+>> next you have to activate this enviroment:
  `mamba activate ngs`

 If you'd like you can download test data for this pipeline, this script will download two human samples (only 1 000 000 bp each), human reference genome, index reference using bwa index, illumina adapters and it'll create directory structure.
 `./biosetup.sh`